pfloos/QUESTDB/data/README.md

   `CASSCF`, `CASPT2`, `CASPT2 (No IPEA)`, `CASPT3`, `CASPT3 (No IPEA)`, `SC-NEVPT2`, and `PC-NEVPT2`.

 Dedicated files for subsets (see below) also include:
-- Additional computational methods and basis sets
+- Additional computational methods and basis sets.
-- Molecular orbitals involved in transitions
+- Molecular orbitals involved in transitions.
+- Spatial extent of the electron cloud $\angle r^2 \rangle$.
 - Extra annotations for complex cases.

 ---